Demographics of Grenada: Ethnic groups

-Ethnic groups

 The vast majority of the population of Grenada are of African descent (89.4% at the 2001 census).
 There is also a significant mixed population (8.2%), along with a small European origin minority (0.4%), East Indians (1.6%), and there are small numbers of Lebanese/Syrians (0.04%) and Chinese (0.02%).

 Amerindians

 Grenada has a small population of pre-Columbian native Caribs.
 According to the 2001 census there are only 125 Caribs remaining (0.12% of the total population).

 Languages

-Apart from a 114-year period of French occupancy (1649-1763) English has been the country's official language.
-However, over time the minority of the population use a colloquial spoken language considered to be either English-based creole languages or (Grenadian Creole English) and which is said reflects the African, European and Indian heritage of the nation.
+Apart from a 114-year period of French occupancy (1649–1763) English has been the country's official language.
+However, over time the minority of the population use a colloquial spoken language considered to be either English-based creole languages or (Grenadian Creole English) and which is said to reflect the African, European and Indian heritage of the nation.

 The Grenadian creoles originally influenced by French, now contain elements from a variety of Grenadian Creole and a little of the African languages.
 Grenadian Creole French is mainly spoken in smaller rural areas, but today it can only be heard in a few small pockets of the society.
 Grenadian Creole French is mainly known as Patois and may have similarities to the Saint Lucian Creole French.

 It is believed that the one-time native or indigenous languages were Iñeri and Karina.